Associate Professor Robinson, Graduate Program Director, 516-463-4514

 - A completed application form to the master’s program.

-- Course work in music.
+- A minimum GPA of 2.75 on course work in music.

 - Completion of General Education Core requirements for teacher education programs (see below).